Andrew-Bremond/Jurassic-Park-Game/README.md

 > The UML Diagram shows all our classes.
 >
-> Main class:
+> Main.cpp:
 >
 > No job other than to call Story class
 >
 > Story class:
 >
+> * Function one: Story() Constructor for story class.
+> * Function two: Intro() Display "Welcome to Jurassic Park" screen; start screen for game.
-> * Function one: movieDescription() will output the text description of the first half of the movie.
+> * Function three: movieDescription() Outputs the text description of the first half of the movie.
-> * Function two: characterMenu() will output the character selection menu with a list of the playable characters.
+> * Function four: characterMenu() Outputs the character selection menu with a list of the playable characters.
-> * Function three: characterInfo() will output character descriptions to help the user select their character.
+> * Function five: characterInfo() Outputs character descriptions to help the user select their character.
 >
 > Character class:
-> * Function one: getInfo() output characters job and specialty.
-> * Function two: dies() output dies message and the option to restart game or quit.
+> * Function one: dies() Outputs "dies message" and the option to restart the game or quit.
 Will be called from each inherited class when that player dies.
-> * Function three: lives() will output ending of movie for closure of the game.
+> * Function two: lives() Outputs ending of movie for closure of the game when user survives the game.
+Will be called from each inherited class when that player lives.
 >
 > For each person class:
 >
-> Each function will be a scene from the movie, with 4 total scenes per person.
-Here is where the main coding will be with the storylines written out with user input.
+> Each function will be a scene from the movie, with 4 total scenes per person (IanHammond class has three scenes).
+Here is where the main coding is with the storylines written out with user input.

- > ## Final deliverable
- > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
-The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.
+> MiniGame class:
+> * Function one: MiniGame() Constructor for MiniGame class.
+> * Function two: Intro() Display instructions for the mini game.
+> * Function three: DinoGenerator() Outputs the questions of the mini game. return type is a string with the question.
+> * Function four: Verification() Checks the user answer to the MiniGame questions.
+Return type is bool.

  ## Screenshots
 > ScreenShot 1: Ellie character chosen, full run of game surviving.
  ><img width="1204" alt="Screenshot1" src="https://user-images.githubusercontent.com/114311963/204415776-18fa5e20-cc55-4daf-bcb9-8bc082df2668.png">